ietf-wg-masque/draft-ietf-masque-connect-udp-listen/draft-ietf-masque-connect-udp-listen.md

                         Context ID = 4
                         UDP Payload = Encapsulated UDP Payload

-/* Request packets without a corresponding context to be dropped*/ CAPSULE                       -------->
+/* Request packets without a corresponding compressed Context */ /* to be dropped by closing the uncompressed Context */ CAPSULE                       -------->
    Type = COMPRESSION_CLOSE (0x39B9914F)
    Context ID = 2

 /* Proxy confirms unmapped IP rejection. */
             <-------- CAPSULE
                         Type = COMPRESSION_CLOSE (0x39B9914F)
                         Context ID = 2

-/* Proxy drops any packets received on the bound IP(s):Port */
+/* All traffic that does not belong to the registered */ /* Context ID 4 = 223.0.2.31:4321 is dropped at the proxy */

 ~~~

 # Comparison with CONNECT-IP